Incorporation of a company - Incorporation of a company

 After the commercial registration of the incorporation is concluded, the company must prepare the minutes books in which the minutes of the resolutions of the general meeting and of the other corporate bodies (as applicable) shall be recorded.

-Summary of the Traditional Incorporation procedure
+Summary of the Traditional Incorporation Procedure

 Steps Actions Relevant Entity Cost